jstachio/kiwi/readme.md

 Some `KeyValuesLoader` will know how to parse the `URI` directly to key values BUT many will will want to use a parser.

-Kiwi provides a framework to parse and format key values from/to byte streams, or strings based on ["media type" aka "Content Type" aka MIME](https://en.wikipedia.org/wiki/Media_type) or file extension.
+Ezkv provides a framework to parse and format key values from/to byte streams, or strings based on ["media type" aka "Content Type" aka MIME](https://en.wikipedia.org/wiki/Media_type) or file extension.

 This part of the library is extendable and custom media types can be manually wired or the service loader can be used.

-Out of the box Kiwi supports:
+Out of the box Ezkv supports:

  * `java.util.Properties` format.
  * URL Query percent encoding format.